Muosvr/cryptozombie/Solidity_web3js_notes.md

 ```
 ### Calling payable function

-Wei is the smallest subunit of Ether, there are 10^18 wei in one ether.
-This is the amount to specify when using the send method
+Wei is the smallest subunit of Ether, there are 10^18 wei in one Ether.
+This is the amount to specify when using the send method.

-converting ether to wei with:
+You can convert ether to wei with web3's utility function for convenience:
 ```solidity
 web3js.utils.toWei("1"); //convert 1ETH to Wei
 ```